 The main difference between these types of mortgages is the amount of flexibility you have in making extra payments (also known as ‘prepayments’) on the principal, or in paying off the mortgage completely.

 - Closed mortgage: With this option, the interest rate is usually lower than that of an open mortgage.
-However, if you want to change your mortgage agreement during the term (i.e. make more than the maximum prepayments allowed per year to take advantage of lower interest rates), you will usually have to pay a penalty charge to break your mortgage agreement.
+However, if you want to change your mortgage agreement during the term (e.g., make more than the maximum prepayments allowed per year to take advantage of lower interest rates), you will usually have to pay a penalty charge to break your mortgage agreement

-At the end of the day, the most important lesson when it comes to applying for a mortgage is: the more homework you do, the better off you’ll be.
+At the end of the day, the most important lesson when it comes to the home-buying process: the more pre-mortgage homework you do, the better off you’ll be.

 Need help with your mortgage homework?
 Reach out to us.
 We can answer your questions and even customize a mortgage with your specific needs in mind.